 Phoenixville is a medium-sized borough located in the state of Pennsylvania.
 With a population of 16,658 people and eight constituent neighborhoods, Phoenixville is the 56th largest community in Pennsylvania.
-Much of the housing stock in Phoenixville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Phoenixville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Phoenixville real estate is some of the most expensive in Pennsylvania, although Phoenixville house values don't compare to the most expensive real estate in the U.S.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Phoenixville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Phoenixville is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Phoenixville who work in office and administrative support (12.94%), sales jobs (11.74%), and management occupations (11.41%).